Reference marker: Center row

 The first digit of the second row indicates the NYSDOT Region (1 through 11, with Region 10 (Long Island) marked by a "0" and Region 11 (New York City) marked with an "X").
 Within each of the regions, the counties are listed alphabetically and represented by the second digit.
 Thus, markers in Oswego County bear the designation of "34" (Region 3, County 4 within said region).

-Outside of New York City, the third and fourth digits of the second row indicate the number of counties the route has entered, starting at "01."
+Outside of New York City, the third and fourth digits of the second row indicate the number of counties the route has entered, starting at "01".
 Each county line crossing, no matter how short nor if re-entered, is counted.
 For example, the irregular boundaries of the counties of Oneida, Herkimer, and Otsego, and the routing of US 20 through where the three counties meet, cause it to have four county crossings between Bridgewater and West Winfield, over a stretch of only 3.1 mi.
 This includes its first entry into Herkimer Country for roughly 170 ft.
 US 20 enters Herkimer and Otsego counties three times each before entering Schoharie County, which is number 18 in a sequence of 22 counties the route enters.
 The direction of inventory is either south-to-north, or west-to-east, as appropriate.

 Within New York City, a different legend is applied for the third digit.
 The letter "M" for Mainline or "C" for Collector/Distributor road is used, while the letter "R" appears for some ramps.
+The fourth digit is still used for counting county crossings starting with “1” instead of “01”.

 Bottom row

 The first digit of the bottom row is the control segment, which starts at 1 at the county line or route's terminus.
 Control segments usually increment at each crossing of a city line, returning to 1 at the next county line.
 If a city has a high- and low-tax boundary, or otherwise annexes additional land, the control segments will in practice increment at the high tax (inner) boundary, or at the former boundary, rather than be re-numbered by NYSDOT if city boundaries change.
 If there are more than nine control segments in a county (such as on the Hutchinson River Parkway in Westchester County), the county counter will increment by one and the control segments reset to one.
-However, an entire county may be a single control segment; NY 10 enters no cities and all control segments are numbered "1," despite its length.
+However, an entire county may be a single control segment; NY 10 enters no cities and all control segments are numbered "1", despite its length.

 In New York City, however, the first digit of the bottom row indicates the direction of travel, since county lines are crossed yet the route is still in the same city.
 North, South, East and West are represented respectively by 1, 2, 3, and 4.

 The last three digits of the bottom row represent approximate distance in tenths of a mile from the beginning of the last control segment or county line.